matheusvxf/matheusvxf.github.io/_pages/about.md

 Upcoming Events
 ---------------

-* Feb 28, 2023: I will be giving an interview at [ZK Podcast](https://zeroknowledge.fm/) about our work on credible auction design.

-* Feb 28 and March 1, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at Tufts University, Medford, MA.

-* March TBD, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at Princeton University, Princeton, NJ.

 * March 20, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at University of Virginia, Charlottesville, VA.

+* April 10-13, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at Princeton University, Princeton, NJ.

 * April TDB, 2023: I will be a panelist at a Bitcoin Webinar organized by [De Gruyter](https://www.degruyter.com/).